rekhaDevs/samagragovernance.in/src/pages/team/index.md

       The opportunity to gain hands-on experience on end-to-end governance consulting projects coupled with the ability to create impact at scale brought him to Samagra.

-Currently, he is part of the Health Diagnosis & Design team.
+      Currently, he is part of the Young Warrior team.
     image: /img/edited_shivam.jpg
     linkedInProfile: 'https://www.linkedin.com/in/shivam-shukla-b7a0b7121/'
     name: Shivam Shukla
-    project: Health Diagnosis & Design
+    project: Young Warrior
   - bio: >-
       Shubham holds a Bachelor's degree in Electronics and Communication Engineering from Thapar University.
 Post a six-month stint as an intern